-"We feel we received great instruction in education and in values from the school, the community and our parents, and we just want to pass those things on to the next generation," she said.
+"We feel we received great instruction in education and in values from the school, the community and our parents,

 George Bush, vice president of the alumni association, said students who attended the school were like family.

 "It was a close-knit school," recalls Bush, who graduated from Jefferson High in 1962.
-"Everybody knew each other
+"Everybody knew each other and got along."

 Harris said the organization is also working to uncover more of its alma mater's history.
 In 2007, the group worked to have a state historical marker placed at the site, which includes background information about the school and the Rev. Jefferson.

 "What's most important now is that we give back to future generations," said the Rev. Cornell Harris, who serves are the membership coordinator for JHAA.
 He said the organization plans to take part in more volunteer services in the community, such as working with young children and helping seniors.

 "What we are focused on now is getting people to join with us so we can work together," he said.
 "It's like our motto says, 'We didn't lose our school; we found our community.'"

 JHAA meets on the fourth Thursday of each month at 7 p.m. at Old Storm Branch Baptist Church, 163 Storm Branch Road in Beech Island.

 For more information, contact Rev. Harris at 292-8939 or at firstname.lastname@example.org.

 Credits.
 This page was last revised on December 11, 2019.
 It was originally submitted on June 8, 2010, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 1,606 times since then and 25 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 8, 2010, by Mike Stroud of Bluffton, South Carolina.